nimrid/Corre/README.md

 1. User clicks the login button on the landing page
 2. Civic authentication modal appears
-3. User select a social login (Google)
+3. User selects a social login (Google)
 4. Upon successful authentication, a wallet is created for the user
 5. User is redirected to the dashboard

 ## Exact details of what users can do
-1. Users can recieve funds using their wallet
+1. Users can receive funds using their wallet
-2. Users can perform transactions with their wallet, make sure you have little SOL
+2. Users can perform transactions with their wallet and make sure they have little SOL
-3. Users can off-ramp to local bank, support only for Nigeria now but plans to expand to other african and LATAM countries
+3. Users can off-ramp to a local bank, support only for Nigeria now, but plans to expand to other African and LATAM countries
 4. Support only stablecoins USDC, USDT
 5. Users can earn DeFi yields on stablecoins
-6. User who are freelancers can manage clients, send out invoices and collect payment via email
+6. Users who are freelancers can manage clients, send out invoices, and collect payment via email

 ## Contributing